BetterFoods Trail Mix Review: Is It Healthy?

 Better Foods Trail Mix Explained

 The folks over at Better Foods believe that a trail mix doesn’t have to be loaded with sugar and salt in order to taste great.
 Their motto is “Healthy snacking has never been more delicious.”
-Their trail mixes contain all-natural berries, seeds, nuts, and raisins.
+Their trail mixes contain natural berries, seeds, nuts, and raisins.
 Better Foods produces four types of trail mixes, as well as mixed nuts and salad toppers.

 Better Foods Trail Mix Flavor Breakdown And Review